terigrossheim/macOS-Management/README.md

-# OS X Settings
+# macOS Settings
-Scripts to change settings in OS X
+Scripts to change settings in macOS

 ## removeSsidFromPreferredList.bash
 Removes a specified SSID from the wireless interface's preferred networks list if the computer is not connected to the specified SSID at runtime.